 What are recent ancestor locations?

-There are over 115 regions, or recent ancestor locations, in to your Ancestry Composition report.
+There are regions, or recent ancestor locations, in to your Ancestry Composition Report.
 These regions provide information about the places where your ancestors may have lived during the last 200 years.
 Learn more about your recent ancestor locations.

 - The Basics of Ancestry Composition